 Echeveria Rose Cante is mostly propagated from seed and leaf cuttings.

-The succulent doesn’t produce offsets regularly but sometimes plantlets do emerge from leaf cuttings.
+The succulent doesn’t produce offsets around the base of the mother plant regularly, but sometimes plantlets do emerge from leaf cuttings.

-Dislodging or controlling aphids on succulents during the summer and spring season is vital.
+Dislodging or controlling aphids on succulents during the summer and spring seasons is vital.

 Remove them with alcohol-soaked cotton swabs or a Neem oil spray.